ibaned/omega_h_v1/README.md

 similar to test_warp.exe except the size field is constant.

-vtk_surfer.exe: A VTK file post-processing tool, run with no arguments for more information.

 vtkdiff.exe: A VTK file comparison tool with floating point tolerances, run with no arguments or with -help for information.